 The 'Hot Spot'

 So what exactly is this 'hot spot' you hear so much about, and how does it form these beautiful islands?
 The answer to this question is fairly simple.
 The Hawaiian Islands are situated near the middle of the "Pacific Plate" on top of a 'hot spot.'
 This Pacific Plate is almost always moving northwestward at a rate of several centimeters per year, about the same rate as your fingernails grow.
-This constant northwestward movement of the Pacific Plate over a local volcanic "hot spot," or plume, has produced a series of islands, one after another in assembly line fashion.
-The result is a chain of volcanic islands (Hawaiian archipelago) that consists of eight major islands and 124 islets stretching from the Big Island of Hawai'i along a northwest line for 1,500 miles toward Japan and the Aleutian Islands of Alaska.
+This constant northwestward movement of the Pacific Plate over a local volcanic "hot spot," or plume, has produced a series of islands, one after another in assembly-line fashion.
+The result is a chain of volcanic islands (Hawaiian archipelago, see above and links below) that consists of eight major islands and 124 islets stretching from the Big Island of Hawai'i along a northwest line for 1,500 miles toward Japan and the Aleutian Islands of Alaska.
 In total, the islands spread across an area of 6,459 square miles.
-The link above shows one perspective of this chain of islands.
-This link shows another view of the Hawaii archipelago.

 The Volcanoes of the Big Island

 Mauna Loa, the Big Island's largest volcano makes up approximately 51% of the island, and most people still have a surprisingly hard time finding it when they are here.
 Mauna Loa means 'Long Mountain' and is given this name due to its large shield shape.
 This shape makes it difficult to distinguish Mauna Loa as an actual mountain.